Achievable logoAchievable logo

 Middle ear

-The malleus attaches to the tympanic membrane and articulates with the incus, which in turn articulates with the stapes.
-Vibrations pass through these bones to the inner ear via the oval window.
+The malleus attaches to the tympanic membrane and articulates with the incus, which articulates with the stapes.
+Vibrations move through these bones and enter the inner ear at the oval window.

-• The Eustachian tube connects the middle ear to the pharynx, allowing pressure balance across the tympanic membrane.
+• The Eustachian tube connects the middle ear to the pharynx, which helps equalize pressure on both sides of the tympanic membrane.

 Structures of the ear